-Taxotere containing docetaxel is a chemotherapy drug manufactured and marketed by Sanofi-Aventis, popularly used in the United States and other countries and first approved by the U.S. Food and Drug Administration (FDA) in 1996.
+Taxotere (docetaxel) is a cytotoxic intravenous chemotherapy drug used to treat various cancers like breast, lung, prostate, stomach, etc. This anti-cancer drug is manufactured and marketed by Sanofi-Aventis and was first approved by the U.S. Food and Drug Administration (FDA) in 1996.

-Taxotere has disfiguring side effects with permanent hair loss, also called as Alopecia which severely decreased their quality of life, affected body image and caused depression and distress along with other side effects including Cutaneous reactions, Neurologic reactions, Eye disorders.
+Taxotere has disfiguring side effects that include permanent hair loss, also known as Alopecia, which severely impacts the quality of life, which could lead to depression and distress.
+Other side effects include cutaneous reactions, neurologic reactions, eye disorders.

-The company Sanofi was aware by the year 2005 about the results of a trial of GEICAM 9805 which was sponsored by Sanofi in the late 1990s, that 9.2% of women who used the drug Taxotere suffered permanent alopecia.
-In spite of that Sanofi, manufacturer misled the public by falsely assuring them that hair would grow back after chemotherapy.
+The company Sanofi was aware by the year 2005 about the results of a trial GEICAM 9805 which was sponsored by Sanofi in the late 1990s that 9.2% of women who used the drug Taxotere suffered permanent alopecia.
+In spite of that Sanofi misled the public by falsely reassuring them that hair would grow back after chemotherapy.